 1. Eat well, conceive well.

 It is not true that you have to eat for two when pregnant!
 Eating more than the amount of food that is enough for one person will only cause excessive weight gain.
 According to research, a pregnant woman will only need an extra 200 to 300 calories per day.
-And who knows, you might be already eating those extra calories in your pre-pregnancy lifestyle.
+And who knows, you might have been eating those extra calories in your pre-pregnancy lifestyle.
 Eating healthy food will do the mother and the baby good.
 Of course, the extra calories should not be coming from junk food.

 Maintaining good nutrition and a healthy diet during pregnancy is critical for the health of the mother and unborn child.
 Counselling about healthy eating and keeping physically active during pregnancy is recommended by WHO for pregnant women to stay healthy and to prevent excessive weight gain during pregnancy.
 A healthy diet contains adequate energy, protein, vitamins and minerals, obtained through the consumption of a variety of foods, including green and orange vegetables, meat, fish, beans, nuts, whole grains and fruits.